ymzuiku/svelte-zero-api/_old/README.md

-# NOTE
-Currently being rewritten, and waiting for a TypeScript issue to be resolved.

-Latest NPM package does not currently work with the SvelteKit August update.
-This upcomign update resolves bad performance (https://github.com/Refzlund/sveltekit-zero-api/issues/6), and makes it compatible with the recent SvelteKit changes. *Please await v0.11.0*.

 # SvelteKit Zero API
 Provides type-safety between front- and backend, but more importantly — creates a structure for ease of APIs in your project.